dgryski/vim-godef/README.md

 This modules overrides the `gd` (go to local definition) command to open a new window at the definition of the symbol under the cursor.
+Setting

+    g:godef_split=0

+will reuse the current window, and

+    g:godef_split=2

-Setting `g:godef_split` = 0 will reuse the current window, and `g:godef_split` = 2 will open the definition in a new tab.
+will open the definition in a new tab.

+If you want jumps to the same file to move your current cursor instead of splitting, use

+    g:godef_same_file_in_same_window=1

-It also adds a `:Godef ` which will work for global types, methods, constants, and variables in the current package.
+This also adds a `:Godef ` which will work for global types, methods, constants, and variables in the current package.